 The official photographers for investiture ceremonies are Doug Mountain (May) and Mark Tantrum (September) in Wellington, Melissa Palmer of White Door Event Photography in Auckland and Barry Kelk of Kelk Photography in Dunedin.
 Photographs of recipients are taken as they receive their insignia from the Governor-General, and there is also a group photograph with Her Excellency after the ceremony.

-Edited photographs from each ceremony will be available to view online at Woolf Photography within 7 working days at www.woolf.co.nz.
+The full suite of photos of each recipient will be available to view and download online within 48 hours of the ceremony.
 These are the versions most suitable for printing and can be downloaded free of charge.
 The web address for these galleries are:

-All ceremonies are filmed and the video will be available within 24 hours.
+All ceremonies are filmed and the video will be available on our website within approximately 24 hours.
 Personalised recordings of recipients’ investitures are also available for purchase.
-An information sheet was included with recipients invitations.
-If you did not receive this contact Execam for more information email@example.com
+An information sheet has been included with recipients' invitations.
+If you did not receive this contact Execam for more information firstname.lastname@example.org

 Formal daywear.
 Uniforms (e.g. Police, Fire Service, Scouts, Guides, St John), and formal cultural dress may also be worn.